Dumfries: Early history

-No positive information has been obtained of the era and circumstances in which the town of Dumfries was founded.
+There is no definite record about the time and manner of Dumfries's founding.
 Some writers hold that Dumfries flourished as a place of distinction during the Roman occupation of North Great Britain.
 The Selgovae inhabited Nithsdale at the time and may have raised some military works of a defensive nature on or near the site of Dumfries; and it is more than probable that a castle of some kind formed the nucleus of the town.
 This is inferred from the etymology of the name, which, according to one theory, is resolvable into two Gaelic terms signifying a castle or fort in the copse or brushwood.
 Dumfries was once within the borders of the Kingdom of Northumbria.
 The district around Dumfries was for several centuries ruled over and deemed of much importance by the invading Romans.
 Many traces of Roman presence in Dumfriesshire are still to be found; coins, weapons, sepulchral remains, military earthworks, and roads being among the relics left by their lengthened sojourn in this part of Scotland.
 The Caledonian tribes in the south of Scotland were invested with the same rights by an edict of Antoninus Pius.
 The Romanized natives received freedom (the burrows, cairns, and remains of stone temples still to be seen in the district tell of a time when Druidism was the prevailing religion) as well as civilisation from their conquerors.
 Late in the fourth century, the Romans bade farewell to the country.

 According to another theory, the name is a corruption of two words which mean the Friars' Hill; those who favour this idea allege that St. Ninian, by planting a religious house near the head of what is now the Friars' Vennel, at the close of the fourth century, became the virtual founder of the Burgh; however Ninian, so far as is known, did not originate any monastic establishments anywhere and was simply a missionary.
 In the list of British towns given by the ancient historian Nennius, the name Caer Peris occurs, which some modern antiquarians suppose to have been transmuted, by a change of dialect, into Dumfries.

 Twelve of King Arthur's battles were recorded by Nennius in Historia Brittonum.
 The Battle of Tribruit (the tenth battle), has been suggested as having possibly been near Dumfries or near the mouth of the river Avon near Bo'ness.
 After the Roman departure the area around Dumfries had various forms of visit by Picts, Anglo-Saxons, Scots and Norse culminating in a decisive victory for Gregory, King of Scots at what is now Lochmaben over the native Britons in 890.